vu-rdm-tech/site_copy/getting-started/index.md

 ## The Yoda Network Drive
 Within the network drive, you work with your files just as you normally would do while using your file explorer.
-You will have direct access to your files via your file explorer.
+You will need to install or configure a WebDAV client.

 To configure Yoda as a network drive see [getting started with the Yoda Network Drive](getting-started-drive.html).